 updated August 2019.

-Following the recent review of the Operational Security Framework (OSF) DSPANZ, together with the ATO, will begin the first review of
+Following the recent review of the Operational Security Framework (OSF) DSPANZ, together with the ATO, we will begin the first review of the

-the Security Standard for Add-on Marketplaces (SSAM).
+Security Standard for Add-on Marketplaces (SSAM).
 The SSAM will be reviewed across August and November.
-Find more information
+Find more information about the